Jerrod Niemann: 20102015: Arista Nashville

 Niemann released his fourth Arista single, "Shinin' on Me", on April 9, 2012.
 His second Arista album, Free the Music, was released on October 2, 2012.
 The album's second single, "Only God Could Love You More", charted late in the year.

 "Drink to That All Night" was released in late 2013 as the first single off of his third album for Arista.
-The album, High Noon, was released in March 2014, debuting at Number 2 on Billboard Top Country Sales.
-In April 2014, "Drink to That All Night" became his second Number 1 single.
-Niemann collaborated with Pitbull (rapper) on the remix of the song.
+The album, High Noon, was released in March 2014, debuting at number 2 on the Billboard Top Country Sales chart.
+In April 2014, "Drink to That All Night" became his second number one single.
+Niemann collaborated with Pitbull on the remix of the song.
 Singles "Donkey" and "Buzz Back Girl" were also released off this album.

 2016present: Curb

 Niemann parted ways with Arista Nashville in January 2016, shortly after releasing another single titled "Blue Bandana".
 In March 2016, Niemann signed a record deal with Curb Records.
 His first single for the label was "A Little More Love", a duet with Lee Brice.
 It reached the top 30 of the Country Airplay chart.

 In March 2017, Niemann released "God Made a Woman," which he called his "favorite song I’ve ever recorded."
 Niemann's wife, Morgan, is featured in the music video.
 It served as the lead-off single to his fourth studio album, This Ride, which was released via Curb Records on October 6, 2017.
 "I Got This" was released as the album's second single, and it peaked in the top 40 of the Country Airplay chart.

 After exiting Curb, Niemann independently released a digital-only album entitled Lost & Found in 2020.
 The release includes two singles: "Ghost Rider" and "Tequila Kisses".